Hunters Onsite Activities

 Procedure – Hike to Fort Ross Cove (see park brochure for map), then down on the rocks.
-Please be quiet as you pass any resting Harbor Seals.
+Please be quiet as you pass any resting harbor seals.
 Once you’ve found your fishing spot, pass out poke poles to each student who will be fishing.
 Carefully bait hooks.
 Poke baited hooks into cracks in the rocks near to the shoreline.
 Even the best fishermen/women have experienced disappointment.
 Hunters learn that patience really is a virtue, so don’t quit before half an hour is up if nobody’s biting.
 Any creature caught or brought back from the Cove MUST be properly dispatched, prepared and eaten.
-The Hunters are responsible for properly cleaning and cooking all catch brought back from the hunt.
-We strongly recommend having the employees be a part of this whole process.
+The Hunters Activity Group is responsible for properly cleaning and cooking all catch brought back from the hunt.
+We strongly recommend having the students be a part of this whole process.
 This is a valuable learning lesson for them – to learn to respect and appreciate the meat they eat, how to hunt/fish properly, and important rules of safety around the ocean and related hunting tools.

-- Possible Route – From the entrance of Fort Ross State Historic Park walk across Highway 1 to Fort Ross Road.
-Continue uphill past the Russian Orchard.
+Possible Route – From the entrance of Fort Ross State Historic Park walk across Highway 1 to Fort Ross Road.
+Continue uphill past the Historical Russian Orchard.
 On your left, the north side of the road, through the metal gate and out the dirt road.

-Hunters Soap Carving – An alternative rainy day project.
+Soap Carving – An alternative rainy day project.

 Materials to Bring –